occiandiaali/VidiYo/README.md

 # VidiYo!

 A simple SvelteKit project which utilizes Supabase for authentication and database functionalities, YouTube API for accessing public videos, and OpenAI Api for transcription and summarization functionalities on those videos.
+I also intend to utilize Tom-Tom maps for geo-placement information about the videos.

 ### !!Notice!!
 The demo is utilizing dummy-data, due to personal challenges with OpenAI, for (basically) proof-of-concept purposes.